SkyLundy/plates-for-processwire/Extensions/Documentation/EmbedExtension.md

 ## Capturing

-Capturing lets you assign a block of markup to a variable and output as necessary.
+Capturing lets you assign a block of markup to a variable and output as needed.

 To begin a capture, assign `$this->capture()` to a variable.
 End the capture by calling `stop()` or `end()` on that variable.